-Your first step is to carefully evaluate which of your assets are most at risk, and which would cause the most financial and reputational damage to your business if they were compromised.
-This process is sometimes referred to as an "asset audit."
+Your first step is to carefully evaluate which of your assets (data, programs, etc.) are most at risk and which would cause the most financial and reputational damage to your business if they were compromised.
+This process is known as an "asset audit."

 Effectively performing such an audit means assigning specific dollar figures to each asset.
-With this information in hand, you can better prioritize which assets need the greatest security protections.
+With this information in hand, you can better prioritize which assets need the most security protections.